-Figure 12 reports net effects across five age groups, based on age of the household head.
-Roughly two-thirds of younger (18-35) and older (80 and above) households are benefited, compared 45% of households age 50 to 65.
+Figure 13 reports net effects across five age groups, based on age of the household head.
+Roughly two-thirds of younger households (age 18 to 35) and older households (age 80 and above) households are benefited, compared to 44% of households age 50 to 65.

 The pattern of benefits across groups makes sense given the impact of age on both carbon footprints and dividend received.
 Older households tend to have smaller footprints, reflecting reduced mobility and less consumption as a result of low fixed incomes.
-Younger households tend to be larger - and therefore benefited by the dividend formula - in addition to less income/consumption in early career.
+Younger households tend to be larger - and therefore benefited by the dividend formula - in addition to having less income/consumption in early career.